 In addition to its other roles and responsibilities, the Audit and Compliance Committee is responsible to the Board for ensuring that procedures are in place and are being implemented effectively to identify, evaluate and manage the significant risks faced by the Company.

 The Directors have established procedures, as represented by this statement, for the purpose of providing a system of internal control.
 An internal audit function is not considered necessary or practical due to the size of the Company and the close day to day control exercised by the Executive Directors.
-The Board works closely with and has regular ongoing dialogue with the Company Financial Director and financial controller and has established appropriate reporting and control mechanisms to ensure the effectiveness of its control systems.
+The Board works closely with and has regular ongoing dialogue with the Company Financial Director and other Executive Directors and has established appropriate reporting and control mechanisms to ensure the effectiveness of its control systems.

 In particular, the products the Company mines and is seeking to identify are traded globally at prices reflecting supply and demand rather than the cost of production.
-In Romania, the Company seeks to protect its cash flow by means of a long term offtake agreement, but it does not hedge future production.
+In Romania, the Company seeks to protect its cash flow by means of a long-term offtake agreement, but it does not hedge future production.

 Principle Five: A Well Functioning Board of Directors